SWC-Advanced-Microscopy/BakingTray/readme.md

 ### Installation ###
-- You will need a functioning ScanImage install.
+- You will need a functioning ScanImage install, the Image Processing Toolbox and the Stats Toolbox.
 - Add to your path: `code`, `resources`, and `components` plus its sub-directories.
 - You will need to define your hardware in the `componentSettings.m` file (no detailed notes on this yet).
 - Run `scanimage`